sushantsahu1987/dearie-work-log/README.md

 - [x] Finish office work
 - [x] Decide on utilities for gopro
 - [x] Decide on swimwear
-- [ ] Cut double sided tape into squares and store in box
 - [x] Validate go pro utilities
 - [x] spot on for dogs